-In 1706 St Mary’s Church High Pavement opened its doors to the poor children of Nottingham.
+In 1706 St Mary’s Church on High Pavement opened its doors to the poor children of Nottingham.
 Under the archway of the porch the ‘principal design of the school was to train poor children in the knowledge of God and religion, as taught in the Church of England’.
-This was the start of Church of England education in Nottingham and that education has been carried on with the setting up of the Bluecoat and Emmanuel schools at secondary level and the many primary schools within and around the City of Nottingham and Nottinghamshire.
+This was the start of Church of England education in Nottingham and that education has been carried on with the setting up of the Bluecoat and Emmanuel schools at secondary level, and the many primary schools within and around the City of Nottingham and Nottinghamshire.

-Greycoat School as it was initially known and then latterly Bluecoat School played an important civic role during its growth and development.
+Greycoat School, as it was initially known, and then latterly Bluecoat School played an important civic role during its growth and development.
 It moved to many sites and there was even a road named after it near the Victoria Shopping Centre.
 During the 1970s Bluecoat School moved to its Aspley Lane site.

 In 2003 Bluecoat was asked to take over the running of the school that was being closed at Wollaton Park.
 The Margaret Glenn Bott School shut its doors in the summer of 2003 and was re-opened in the autumn as Bluecoat Wollaton Park site.
 Within 5 years the first students at Wollaton Park had achieved record examination results and transformed the learning of young people in the area.
-Bluecoat Wollaton received funding through wave 5 of Building Schools for the Future and a new set of building cemented its place as a successful and happy school for 750 students aged 11-16.
+Bluecoat Wollaton received funding through wave 5 of Building Schools for the Future and a new set of buildings cemented its place as a successful and happy school for 750 students aged 11-16.

 In January 2018 The Nottingham Emmanuel School became part of our newly formed Archway Learning Trust as we take our next steps into the future.